simonoxen/plastimatch/doc/sphinx/getting_started.rst

 There are special considerations to building dcmtk:

 #.
 PNG, TIFF, and ZLIB are not required
 #.
-You will need to install dcmtk, so set install directory to something
+Set CMAKE_INSTALL_PREFIX to an install directory of your
-   that works for you; I use $HOME/build/dcmtk-3.6.0-install
+   choice; I use $HOME/build/dcmtk-3.6.0-install
 #.
 On linux x86_64 platforms, you need to add -fPIC to
    CMAKE_CXX_FLAGS and CMAKE_C_FLAGS
 #.
+On windows, you need to set DCMTK_OVERWRITE_WIN32_COMPILER_FLAGS to OFF
-After building, you need to install
+#.
+After building, you need to install; on linux do "make install", or
+   on Visual Studio build the INSTALL target
 #.
 When you run cmake on plastimatch, set DCMTK_DIR to the install directory